ppy/osu-wiki/wiki/Beatmap_ranking_procedure/Ranking_queue/en.md

 # Beatmap ranking queue

 The **ranking queue** manages moving [beatmaps](/wiki/Beatmap) from [Qualified](/wiki/Beatmap/Category#qualified) to [Ranked](/wiki/Beatmap/Category#ranked).
-Every day, 16 beatmaps from each [game mode](/wiki/Game_mode) are able to move from Qualified to Ranked.
+Every day, around 16 beatmaps from each [game mode](/wiki/Game_mode) are able to move from Qualified to Ranked.

 A timer of 7 days is set when a beatmap enters Qualified.
 It counts how many days a beatmap should stay in Qualified before it can be ranked.
 When the timer of a beatmap reaches zero, it is eligible to be ranked on that day.
 The exact time of day that beatmaps get ranked is random.

-Problem/Suggestion stamps posted under a beatmap's discussion page will not stop the timer from counting down, but will stop it from being ranked after the timer reaches zero in 7 days and pause.
-Once all problems and suggestions are resolved, the beatmap will be able to continue ranking.
+Problem or suggestion stamps posted under a beatmap's discussion page will not stop the timer from counting down, but will stop it from being ranked after the timer reaches zero in 7 days.
+Once all problems and suggestions are resolved, the beatmap will be able to become ranked.

-Additionally, beatmaps may went through [disqualification](/wiki/Beatmap_ranking_procedure#nomination-resets) if issues are found and need to be addressed, which may change the timer.
+Additionally, beatmaps may be [disqualified](/wiki/Beatmap_ranking_procedure#nomination-resets) if issues are found and need to be addressed, which may alter the timer.

 ## Disqualification and re-qualification {id=dq-and-re-qualification}